-Dr. Liebert is executive vice president at PPG Industries, a publicly traded global manufacturer of paints, coatings, and specialty materials.
-Dr. Liebert joined PPG in June 2018 and served as the senior vice president automotive coatings until taking her current role in October 2019.
+Age 55 President & Chief Executive Officer, The Lubrizol Corporation Dr. Liebert became president and chief executive officer of The Lubrizol Corporation in October 2022.
+Lubrizol is a provider of specialty chemicals for the transportation, industrial and consumer markets.
+Prior to this appointment, Dr. Liebert was an executive vice president at PPG Industries, a publicly traded global manufacturer of paints, coatings, and specialty materials from October 2019 to September 2022.
+Dr. Liebert joined PPG in June 2018 and served as senior vice president automotive coatings until taking the executive vice president role in October 2019.
 Prior to PPG, Dr. Liebert spent a decade at Honeywell in senior roles including most recently serving as president and chief executive officer of Honeywell UOP, which develops technology for the petroleum refining, gas processing, petrochemical production, and major manufacturing industries.
 She started her career at Honeywell in the Electronic Materials business and moved to UOP in 2012.
 Earlier, she spent two years at Alcoa as president of Reynolds Food Packaging and started her career at Nova Chemicals.
+In February 2022, Liebert was elected to the National Academy of Engineering, one of the engineering profession's most prestigious distinctions.
 Dr. Liebert joined Corteva's Board in June 2019.

-As an executive at an international manufacturer, Dr. Liebert brings significant leadership skills to the Board and contributes her experiences managing human capital, technology, and scientific development at international organizations.
+As a chief executive at an international chemical manufacturer, Dr. Liebert brings significant leadership skills to the Board and contributes her experiences managing human capital, technology, and scientific development at international organizations.